Lost-Outpost/sovngarde/README.md

 + Activate the Anniversary Edition profile in Mod Organizer 2 at the top of the window
 + Ensure that all creation club content is activated in the "Plugins" tab on the right of mod organizer 2 and moved to the top of the load order
 + If it is not all activated and sent to the top, shift click to select all, right click and hit enable selected, and then right click and hit send to -> top

+## Mod Configuration

+### ENB
+If you are having performance issues or do not like the look of the ENB preset included, simply press the F10 key to disable it.
+You can also configure it using the F11 key to suit your tastes.

+### TK Dodge
+If you wish to change the dodge key, do the following:
++ Double click on the TK Dodge RE mod in SEPTIMUS - SKELETON & ANIMATION
++ Navigate to the ini files tab
++ On line line 5, change DodgeHotkey to your prefered one by using instructions [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes)